SymfonyCasts/api-platform/sfcasts/ep2-security/validator-logic.md

 for an *admin* user to send an `owner` field set to *any* user.
 Right now, our validator would *block* that.
 So... let's make it a *little* bit smarter.

-Because we already have a `Security` object autowired into the class, we can jump straight to check for the admin role: of `$this->security->isGranted('ROLE_ADMIN')`, then return.
+Because we already have the `Security` object autowired here, jump straight to check for the admin role: if `$this->security->isGranted('ROLE_ADMIN')`, then return.
 That will prevent the *real* owner check from happening below.

 ## Requiring Owner

 A few minutes ago, we talked about how the validator starts by checking to see if the `$value` is null.
 That would happen if an API client simply *forgets* to send the `owner` field.
-When that happens, our validator doesn't add a violation.
+In that situation, our validator does *not* add a violation.
 Instead, it returns... which basically means:

 > In the eyes of this validator, the value *is* valid.